ryanpeters-MSFT/AksTerraformRunnerWLI/readme.md

 2. Update the sample [providers.tf](./providers.tf) to match your configuration for your Azure Storage Account and the name of your container.
 Provide a name for `resource_group_name`, `storage_account_name`, and `container_name`.
 Optionally, adjust the `key` value.

-    ***The managed identity used for your workload must have, at a minimum, `Storage Account Contributor` access to the Storage Account***.
+    **NOTE: The managed identity used for your workload must have, at a minimum, `Reader and Data Access` role to the Storage Account.
+This is because it requires both the `Microsoft.Storage/storageAccounts/read` and `Microsoft.Storage/storageAccounts/listKeys/action` actions to retrieve the access keys.**

 3. Copy the Terraform providers file, along with the [init.sh](./init.sh) file, which is used to log using the Azure CLI and run the Terraform `init` command.